Stevevelez/NLP_project/README.md

 Often, when contemplating trying out a new restaurant or purchasing a new product, we turn to reviews to gauge the opinions of others on websites and Google.
 However, upon careful examination, we may discover that these opinions don't always align with the star ratings assigned to the respective site or item.

 This realization sparked our interest in embarking on a project aimed at correlating the number of stars with sentiment analysis of the reviews.
-We chose to focus on Lambton College initially, but the methodology can be applied to any site or item featured in Google reviews.
+We chose to focus on Lambton College, Mississauga, but the methodology can be applied to any site or item featured in Google reviews.

 ## Chapter 2: Problem definition